Project Context

 Research

-• Previous user research (with merchants) – to understand merchants' needs of account configurations
+Previous user research – to understand merchants' needs of account configurations

-• Competitor review – to analyze industry best practices and assess its applicability to Xendit's use cases
+Competitor benchmarking – to analyze industry best practices and assess its applicability to Xendit's use cases

-The outcome of these research insights are to shape the account structure model and principles
+The outcome of these insights are to shape the account structure model and principles.

 Research Insight – Merchants Behavior